tensorpack/tensorpack/docs/tutorial/efficient-dataflow.md

 3. Both 1 and 2 happen together in a separate process, and the results are sent back to main process through ZeroMQ.
 4. Main process makes batches, and other tensorpack modules will then take care of how they should go into the graph.

-There are also `MultiProcessMapData` as well for you to use.
+And, of course, there is also a `MultiProcessMapData` as well for you to use.

 ## Sequential Read